How to fit in as a new student

 Finding time can be easier

-Mature students are much more likely to work while they study.
-With CU London’s schedule of just two days a week on-campus lectures and the rest individual study, you may be able to work reduced hours, see if your employer will do day release or get a part-time job in your field.
+Experienced students are much more likely to work while they study.
+With CU London’s schedule of just two days a week of on-campus lectures and the rest individual study, you may be able to work reduced hours, see if your employer will do day release or get a part-time job in your field.
 All these can help to keep you a part of the campus scene.

 There are trial runs